celsiusnarhwal/firewhale/README.md

   This shouldn't be an issue if you're using Docker Compose, where such networks are the default for services that aren't explicitly defined to use something else.
 - You don't need to, and in fact shouldn't, publish any ports on Firewhale's container.
-- Firewhale can only communicate over plain HTTP.
+- Firewhale only supports connections over plain HTTP.
 TLS connections aren't supported and aren't planned to be.
 - Firewhale does _not_ honor the following environment variables and setting them will have no effect:
   - `DOCKER_HOST`
   - `DOCKER_TLS_VERIFY`